Alzheimer’s Disease and Cognitive Disorders

 At some institutions, researchers are looking at ways to help those with Alzheimer’s improve their memory.
 Because this type of treatment is new, it is unknown how much it can help long-term.

 In the advanced stages of Alzheimer’s disease, some patients may develop problems with walking, balance, and muscle tone.
 These symptoms can be helped by physical therapy.
-Our highly trained rehabilitation team is skilled in the care of Alzheimer’s.
+At Barrow Neurological Institute at Dignity Health St. Joseph’s Hospital and Medical Center, our highly trained rehabilitation team is skilled in the care of Alzheimer’s.
 We offer both inpatient and outpatient neuro-rehabilitation.

 It is important for people with Alzheimer’s to maintain optimal general health.
 Anything that worsens your medical condition also can make worsen dementia .